 Once you’re logged into PAW, you’ll see a list of articles on which you’re an author and their production stages in blue, underlined text.
 As it is a tracking system, you won’t be able to view or download the articles.

 Paying for Open Access or colour printing

-If you’re paying an Open Access or colour printing charge, CCC will send you an email with a link to RightsLink.
+If you have selected for your article to be published open access or in colour in the print edition of the Journal you will receive an email within 2-3 working days with payment options and instructions from Rightslink, a payment system managed by BMJ’s e-commerce partner, Copyright Clearance Center (CCC).
 Keep an eye out for it, and check your spam if it hasn’t arrived.
-If you don’t receive the email within 2 days of your article going to production, please email email@example.com to request it.
+If you don’t receive the email within 2 days of your article going to production, please email firstname.lastname@example.org to request it.